PQ PDF Logo

 Files pass through layered isolation before any engine touches them: CSPRNG-randomised temp directory isolation; shell-escaped arguments via escapeshellarg(); hard 120-second OS-enforced process timeout; and network-namespace isolated dynamic sandbox (unshare + strace) for behavioural analysis.
 No user-controlled string ever reaches the shell interpreter unescaped.

 TLS 1.3 only (1.0/1.1/1.2 disabled), cipher TLS_AES_256_GCM_SHA384.
-HTTP/3 + QUIC v1 + WebTransport — A++ "HTTP/3 Ultimate" rating.
-PQC hybrid key exchange: X25519MLKEM768 where supported.
+HTTP/3 + QUIC v1 — encrypted at the transport layer, connection migration, 0-RTT resumption with forward secrecy.
+Post-quantum hybrid key exchange: X25519MLKEM768 (classical + ML-KEM-768) where supported — your documents are protected in transit against future cryptographic threats, not just today’s.
 HSTS max-age=63072000; includeSubDomains; preload (2 years).
-Per-request CSP nonces (128-bit entropy from random_bytes(16)) — no unsafe-inline, no unsafe-eval.
-All event handlers use addEventListener() in external JS files.
+Per-request CSP nonces (128-bit entropy) — no unsafe-inline, no unsafe-eval.
 Full security header stack: X-Frame-Options: DENY, X-Content-Type-Options: nosniff, Referrer-Policy, Permissions-Policy, CORP, COEP, NEL, Report-To — A+ rating on securityheaders.com.

-🔬 44-Engine Forensics Scanner
+🔬 44-Engine PDF Forensics Scanner

 The PDF Forensics Scanner runs 44 independent analysis engines: structural integrity, byte-pattern matching (YARA), metadata (ExifTool), font analysis, CVE patterns, qpdf, PeePDF, dynamic behavioural sandbox (strace + Linux namespaces), ClamAV (700k+ signatures), ML anomaly detection (IsolationForest + RandomForest + LightGBM with SHAP), six-parser differential analysis, polyglot detection, JavaScript AST deobfuscation, offline threat intelligence (6.4M+ indicators), signature forensics, phishing detection, embedded file analysis, campaign attribution (TLSH + pHash), weighted correlation engine (60+ compound patterns), PDF token obfuscation detection, XFA FormCalc parser, action dependency graph, OCG layer cloaking, Unicode/invisible text, trailer chain forensics, codec exploit validation, entropy topology, image steganography, PDF/A compliance fraud, JavaScript behavioural emulation, font CharString emulation, XRef integrity graph, and a self-hosted Qwen 2.5 1.5B AI forensic report engine (llama.cpp, WireGuard-isolated).
 No file content is stored; only anonymous structural feature vectors are used for model training.